Riverscapes/pyBRAT/docs/index.md

 Welcome to the pyBRAT website.
 The Beaver Restoration Assessment Tool (BRAT) is a decision support and planning tool intended to help researchers and resource managers assess the potential for beaver as a stream conservation and restoration agent over large regions and watersheds.

-The BRAT models can be run with widely available existing data sets, and is used to identify opportunities,  potential conflicts and constraints through a mix of assessment of existing resources and scenario-based assessment of potential futures.
-The backbone to BRAT are spatial models that predict the capacity of riverscapes to support dam-building activity by beaver.
-These models were first tested in a pilot project in Utah and recently were extended to the entire state of Utah.
-In addition the decision support components were developed and tested as part of the statewide application (read [vision here](http://brat.joewheaton.org/home/vision)).
+The BRAT model can be run with widely available existing data sets, and is used to identify opportunities,  potential conflicts and constraints through a mix of assessment of existing resources and scenario-based assessment of potential futures.
+The backbone to BRAT are **spatial models that predict the capacity of riverscapes to support dam-building activity by beaver**.
+The beaver-dam building capacity model uses both existing and historic vegetation layers to show current capacity and historic capacity.

+Capacity is estimated using readily available spatial data sets to evaluate five key lines of evidence:

+1. a perennial water source
+2. availability of dam building materials
+3. ability to build a dam at baseflow
+4. likelihood of dams to withstand a typical flood
+5. likelihood that stream gradient would limit or completely eliminate dam building by beaver.

+The **decision support and planning tool side of BRAT** uses rule sets to account for the recovery potential of riparian habitat and human conflict with beaver dam building to segregate the stream network into various conservation and restoration zones.

+By combining capacity and decision support approaches, researchers and resource managers have the information necessary to determine where and at what level reintroduction of beaver and/or conservation is appropriate.

 For more information on beaver and workshops we occasionally teach, see [here](http://beaver.joewheaton.org/).